India–Philippines relations: Post-World War II era

-21st Century relations
+21st-century relations

-Policy Consultation Talks between the two countries were established in 2000.
+Policy consultation talks between the two countries were established in 2000.
 The talks, which are held annually and conducted by senior officials of the foreign ministries of the two countries, aimed at discussing bilateral issues and regional and international issues of common concern.

-Both countries signed a Joint Declaration for Co-operation to Combat International Terrorism to complement the ASEAN-India Joint Declaration to Combat International Terrorism which was adopted by the Heads of Government and States of ASEAN and India on 8 October 2003 in Bali, Indonesia.
-The declaration seeks to enhance intelligence and information sharing on counter-terrorism measures, strengthen capacity-building efforts through training and education, capability and readiness, including training and technical assistance; and to continue working together in the fight against the cyber crime and terrorist misuse of cyber space.
+Both countries signed a Joint Declaration for Co-operation to Combat International Terrorism to complement the ASEAN-India Joint Declaration to Combat International Terrorism, which was adopted by the Heads of Government and States of ASEAN and India on 8 October 2003 in Bali, Indonesia.
+The declaration seeks to enhance intelligence and information sharing on counter-terrorism measures; strengthen capacity-building efforts through training and education, capability, and readiness, including training and technical assistance; and continue working together in the fight against cybercrime and terrorist misuse of cyberspace.

 The first RP–India Security Dialogue was held in Manila on 12 March 2004.
-The Philippines and India agreed to establish a security dialogue that would serve as a policy forum for sharing security assessments and for reviewing and giving direction to co-operation in bilateral/regional security and defence matters.
+The Philippines and India agreed to establish a security dialogue that would serve as a policy forum for sharing security assessments and for reviewing and giving direction to cooperation in bilateral/regional security and defence matters.

-In commemoration of the 60th anniversary of Philippines–India diplomatic relations, and pursuant to Presidential Proclamation 1924, the month of November 2009 was proclaimed as Philippines–India Friendship Month by then President Gloria Macapagal Arroyo.
+In commemoration of the 60th anniversary of Philippines–India diplomatic relations, and pursuant to Presidential Proclamation 1924, the month of November 2009 was proclaimed as Philippines–India Friendship Month by then-Philippine President Gloria Macapagal Arroyo.

-The ASEAN–India Free Trade Area agreement signed by India in 2009 also includes the Philippines as signatory.
+The ASEAN–India Free Trade Area agreement signed by India in 2009 also includes the Philippines as a signatory.

+In August 2025, on the 75th anniversary of bilateral relations, Indian Prime Minister Narendra Modi and Philippine President Bongbong Marcos announced the establishment of a strategic partnership between the two countries during the latter's state visit to India, the first by a Philippine president since Arroyo in 2007.
+India is the Philippines's fifth strategic partner after Australia, Japan, South Korea, and Vietnam.
+Modi also announced visa-free entry for Filipino tourists visiting India.

+On 27 October 2025, at the 22nd ASEAN-India Summit in Kuala Lumpur, Philippine President Ferdinand Marcos Jr. praised Indian Prime Minister Narendra Modi for India’s consistent support for international law and the rule of law in the South China Sea, highlighting India’s growing strategic and economic role in ASEAN, while PM Modi reaffirmed ASEAN centrality in India’s Act East policy and declared 2026 the "Year of ASEAN-India Maritime Cooperation".